Sunday In the Park With Me, 1886

-A long time ago, I made a brief excursion into 3D modeling.
-It was a frustrating time: Home computers weren't really up to the demands of such memory-intensive work, so often I would run out of RAM before finishing the simplest job.
+Centuries ago, I made a brief excursion into 3D modeling.
+It was a frustrating time: Kerosene-powered home computers weren't really up to the demands of such memory-intensive work, so often I would run out of RAM before finishing the simplest job.
 Today, my Macintosh is up to almost any challenge—but I have moved on to other things, so Pixar has nothing to worry about.
 This stuff is very crude by modern standards, but in its day it wasn't too bad.

-These scenes were also created using 3D programs, though these were not of professional quality and some of the models (that metallic nude, for example) are pre-fabricated.
+These scenes were also created using 3D programs, though these programs were not of professional quality by today's standards.
 I still use these programs, now and then, to create skies and other environmental elements for incorporation into my 2D illustrations; but from an artistic standpoint, they are hardly more than gimmicks.
 Not that I object to a good gimmick: Years of meeting deadlines taught me to embrace the "anything that works" philosophy.

 A long time back, I prepared a portfolio presentation for Walt Disney Imagineering, the department that designs and builds the theme parks and other practical elements of the Disney empire.
 When the portfolio was almost done, somebody else made me an job offer—and I accepted, wisely or unwisely.
 So I never got to make the presentation.

 The portfolio included all sorts of odd things, including this traditional hand-painted animation cell depicting Mickey as the Sorcerer's Apprentice in Disney's Fantasia.
 This image was drawn freehand and was not copied directly from any actual scene in the film—a decision made to avoid the slightest appearance of intended forgery.
 The Mouse is not amused by that sort of thing.